Towards a Uniform Theory of Effectful State Machines: Reactive -algebras and -automata Reactive -algebras and -automata

-\else $\sem{x}_{\M} = \sem{\eta(x)}_{TX}$. \fi \iffull \begin{rem} Due to the 1-1-correspondence of $\M$ and $\M^\sharp$ given by freeness of $TX$, $\BBT$-automata bijectively correspond to reactive $\BBT$-algebras whose carrier is a free algebra on a finite set; but we find it useful to retain the distinction. \end{rem}
+\begin{remark} \begin{enumerate} \item Due to the 1-1-correspondence of $\M$ and $\M^\sharp$ given by freeness of $TX$, $\BBT$-automata bijectively correspond to reactive $\BBT$-algebras whose carrier is a free algebra on a finite set; but we find it useful to retain the distinction. \item The term language semantics comes from the fact that for $\BBT = \PFin$ and $B = \{0,1\}$, our language semantics of\/ $\BBT$-automata is precisely the classical language semantics of NFSM; $\sem{x}_{\M}$ is the formal language accepted by the NFSM given by $\M$ with initial state $x$.